The Stonewall Reader Review and Summary

 But there comes a time when we feel a desire to learn about our history, and with movements like Black Lives Matter, MeToo, and #MarchForOurLives taking over social media and spreading like wildfire on the internet, I felt there was no better time to learn about mine.

-I headed for the LGBTQ2+ section at my local Indigo and picked up a copy of The Stonewall Reader, having heard that learning about the uprising was a good place to start.
+I wound up for the LGBTQ2+ section at my local Indigo and picked up a copy of The Stonewall Reader, having heard that learning about the uprising was a good place to start.

 |Activist Marsha P. Johnson (Photo by Diana Davies, The New York Public Library)|